 Once you have a community, you’ll have a larger audience to market to in the future but it’s important to balance the promotional content with helpful content.
 The 80/20 rule works well here.

-There’s also the SEO benefits of blogging as a brand - when you publish the right content and back it up with a smart content marketing strategy, you’ll be more likely to earn high-quality backlinks that will drive traffic and boost rankings.
+There are also the SEO benefits of blogging as a brand - when you publish the right content and back it up with a smart content marketing strategy, you’ll be more likely to earn high-quality backlinks that will drive traffic and boost rankings.

 "The best way to think of your blog is as the top of your sales funnel."